• About Texas Travel Talk

 More Sites To See In Dallas For First-Timers

-Some say the Perot Museum of Nature and the Sixth Floor Museum are two tourist attractions not to miss when visiting Dallas for the first time.
-And if there’s time in your visit, you may want to see the Dallas Arts District, where the Dallas Museum of Art, the Meyerson Symphony Center, and the Winspear Opera House are located.
+Some say the Perot Museum of Nature and the Sixth Floor Museum are two must-see tourist attractions when visiting Dallas for the first time.
+And if there’s time during your visit, you may want to explore the Dallas Arts District, home to the Dallas Museum of Art, the Meyerson Symphony Center, and the Winspear Opera House.
 The African American Museum

 AT&T Performing Arts Center

-If you like the nightlife, you may want to visit the Entertainment District (now called the AT&T Discovery District, I believe) to see live music, special events, major concerts at AT&T Performing Arts Center, bars, restaurants, and more.
+If you enjoy the nightlife, consider visiting the Entertainment District (now known as the AT&T Discovery District) to experience live music, special events, major concerts at the AT&T Performing Arts Center, as well as a variety of bars, restaurants, and other entertainment options.
 It’s Dallas’ nightlife all rolled up in one.

-Across the freeways from the AT&T Performing Arts Center is the intriguing Bishop Arts District, known for its unique murals, fun one-of-a-kind shops & boutiques, and the fabulous architectural Margaret Hunt Hill Bridge.
+Across the freeways from the AT&T Performing Arts Center lies the intriguing Bishop Arts District, known for its unique murals, fun one-of-a-kind shops and boutiques, and the fabulous Margaret Hunt Hill Bridge.
 Just look for the white arch.
 Parking is free on the west side of the bridge, and walking is permitted on the bridge.
-It’s a great spot for photography.
+It’s an excellent spot for photography.

 And, if you find yourself in the city for more than a day, you might want to get away to visit other places.
-Here are 15 days of trips from Dallas in under an hour that may be of interest.
+Here are 15 day trips from Dallas that can be reached in under an hour, which may be of interest.

 PIN IT!